You have a car, a track, and a club picked out. You also have a little bit of money saved up. It’s time for a track day, where do you start?

 Make sure your lugs are torqued before you go on track, there are many who advocate for checking every session, or otherwise very frequently.
 I don’t see any benefit to this, in my opinion that much torquing just wastes your time and makes an opportunity to overtorque your wheels.
 My torque wrench usually only comes out when I change wheels (Which may be once a weekend in a HPDE weekend, or 3 times in a day on a race day)

 Some simple tools to bring are: Basic wrench set, lug wrench, screwdrivers, zip ties, and duct tape.

-*The new SNELL ratings seem to come out at least a year behind.
-I am expecting the SA2020 ratings in late 2021.
-When shopping for a helmet, don’t be hosed by someone selling a helmet for full price as the newer rated helmets are arriving.
+*The new SNELL rated helmets seem to come out at least a year behind.
+I am expecting the SA2025 helmets to drop in late 2026.
+When shopping for a helmet, don’t be hosed by someone selling a helmet for full price after the newer rated helmets arrived.

 Fluids: I make it a point to pack some extra oil, distilled water (coolant), and brake fluid to the track.
 They may come in handy.

 WATER!
-Your car will burn a lot of gas and maybe some oil.
-You will burn a ton of fluids yourself.
-I often bring two gallon jugs of drinking water to the track, a bottle or to of sports drink, and plenty of beer (for AFTER the track is cold, of course).
+Your car will burn a lot of gas and maybe some oil, but YOU will burn a ton of fluids yourself.
+I often bring two gallon jugs of drinking water to the track, a bottle or two of sports drink, and plenty of beer (for AFTER the track is cold, of course).

 As the day approaches:

 Clean your car: Finally, clean your car inside and out.
 Tech inspection will require everything be removed from your car, from three year old burger king receipts, to the pistol in your glovebox.
 If you clear all the crap out of your car before you get to the track, it can save a lot of time on a busy morning.